Roman Catholic Archdiocese of Armagh

-The Roman Catholic Archdiocese of Armagh ("Archidioecesis Ardmachana"; "Ard-Deoise Ard Mhacha") is a Latin ecclesiastical jurisdiction of the Catholic Church situated in Northern Ireland.
+The Roman Catholic Archdiocese of Armagh ("Archidioecesis Ardmachana"; "Ard-Deoise Ard Mhacha") is a Latin ecclesiastical jurisdiction of the Catholic Church situated in Ireland.
 Its ordinary is the Archbishop of Armagh, who serves concurrently as the metropolitan of the ecclesiastical province of Armagh and holds the title of Primate of All Ireland, the highest-ranking prelate in the Irish Catholic hierarchy.

 The mother church of the archdiocese is St Patrick's Cathedral, a site of profound historical and spiritual significance.
 The archdiocese’s claim to primatial status is rooted in its founding by Saint Patrick circa 445, establishing it as the principal see of Irish Christianity.
 Its recognition as a metropolitan province was formalized in 1152 by the Synod of Kells, affirming its ecclesial preeminence.

-The current archbishop, Eamon Martin, has held office since 2024.
+The current archbishop, Eamon Martin, has held office since 2014.
 He is assisted by auxiliary bishop Michael Router, appointed in 2019.

 Province and geographic remit

 The Province of Armagh is one of the four ecclesiastical provinces that together form the Roman Catholic Church in Ireland; the others are Dublin, Tuam and Cashel.
 The geographical remit of the province straddles both political jurisdictions on the island of Ireland – the Republic of Ireland and the United Kingdom of Great Britain and Northern Ireland.
 In Northern Ireland, the remit covers parts of the former administrative counties of Armagh, Londonderry and Tyrone.
 In the Republic of Ireland, the remit covers parts of County Louth and most of County Meath.
 It contains the city of Armagh and the large towns Ardee, Coalisland, Cookstown, Drogheda, Dundalk, Dungannon and Magherafelt.

 The suffragan dioceses of the Metropolitan Province are: